Available in VPC

 - For more information about Data type, see Schema data type.

-- Click the check box of the schema, and then click the [Delete] to delete an added schema.
+- Click the check box of the schema, and then click [Delete] to delete an added schema.

 - If you do not add a user-defined schema, a schema with the field name "default" will be added automatically.